Semantics-Empowered Communication: A Tutorial-cum-Survey: Towards Effectiveness-Level SemCom and Networked Systems

-Moreover, for edge and IoT devices with limited computation resources, some schemes also incorporate the communication between edge devices in the framework of SemCom, so as to realize an end-to-end semantics transmission and enhance the communication efficiency.
-Kountouris \etal \cite{kountouris2021semantics} propose an end-to-end EL-SemCom framework, in which the samples are triggered, generated and transmitted by informative data to control the remote actuator, and the smart devices have the ability to steer their traffic via semantics-aware active sampling.
-For example, as shown in Fig. \ref{setup}, in this end-to-end time-slotted system, the device monitors a two-state Markovian source with different transition probability $p$ and $q$, while the monitor samples the stochastic process and transmits updates of the source’s status to a remote actuator.
+Moreover, for edge and IoT devices with limited computation resources, some schemes also incorporate the communications between edge devices in the framework of SemCom, so as to realize an end-to-end semantics transmission and enhance communication efficiency.
+Kountouris \etal \cite{kountouris2021semantics} propose an end-to-end EL-SemCom framework (named E2E Semantics), in which the samples are triggered, generated and transmitted by informative data to control the remote actuator, and the smart devices have the ability to steer their traffic via semantics-aware active sampling.
+For example, in an end-to-end time-slotted system shown in Fig. \ref{setup}, the device monitors a two-state Markovian source with different transition probability $p$ and $q$, and transmits sampled updates of the source's status to a remote actuator.
 Then the real-time source reconstruction is performed at the receiver side based on the received updates, to achieve a real-time actuation goal.
-It is noted that, different from the change-triggered sampling policy, this end-to-end semantic policy can simultaneously measure the changes at the source and track the differences between the two ends, thus avoiding some redundant transmissions.
+It is noted that different from the change-triggered sampling policy, this end-to-end semantic policy can simultaneously measure the changes at the source and track the differences between the two ends, thus avoiding some redundant transmissions.
 As such, the most useful semantics for goal execution is transmitted to control the remote actuator.
 As for performance evaluation, in the slow varying sources ($p=0.95$, $q=0.9$), the end-to-end semantic policy significantly outperforms the change-triggered policy as it can eliminate the discrepancy quickly.
 For the rapidly varying sources ($p=0.8$, $q=0.3$), the end-to-end semantics provides a lower actuation error without wasting resources \cite{kountouris2021semantics}.